aws-samples/app-runner-short-clip-demo/README.md

 ## Prerequisite

+1. [`awscli`](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) >= 2.2.34, if you are using AWS CLI [version 1](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html), you might get errors on `--no-cli-pager` switch of `Unknown options`, you can remove it from the scripts.
-In AWS App Runner console, create a GitHub connection, and named it `github` as described in our [documentation](https://docs.aws.amazon.com/apprunner/latest/dg/manage-connections.html)
+2. In AWS App Runner console, create a GitHub connection, and named it `github` as described in our [documentation](https://docs.aws.amazon.com/apprunner/latest/dg/manage-connections.html).

 ## Deploying the App